 Our business partners and suppliers are bound contractually and ethically by the WSI Vendor Code of Conduct and Implementation Standards, which were informed by the conventions of the International Labor Organization (ILO) and the UN Guiding Principles on Business and Human Rights.
 WSI’s Vendor Code of Conduct and Implementation Standards are essential parts of our Social Compliance Program .

 Specifically, we abide by the UK Modern Slavery Act, Australian Anti-Slavery Act and the California Transparency in Supply Chains Act, and we prohibit child labor, forced labor and trafficked labor of any kind.
 The Social Compliance Program implements the requirements for health and safety, labor and environmental practices in our global supply chain factories.
 We offer support to help our factories prevent and mitigate adverse impacts, and we build initiatives to address any potential breaches of human rights, as outlined in our audit process.

 We understand the importance of associates knowing their rights and addressing violations when necessary.
 WSI’s Ethics Hotline is available to team members as well as factory workers with concerns about potential violations of WSI’s Code of Conduct or Vendors’ Code of Conduct.
 The processes and contacts which ensure independence and protection of anonymity for reporting grievances, including any concerns related to human rights, are disclosed to associates, suppliers and workers.

-We report on our program performance semi-annual updates to our Board of Directors and in our annual Corporate Responsibility Report to shareholders and the public.
+We report on our program performance semi-annual updates to our Board of Directors and in our annual Impact Report to shareholders and the public.